 - Small & Medium Enterprises 9

 The allocation of capital via financial markets is a crucial determinant of economic growth.
-To fulfill this welfare-enhancing role, financial markets are framed by an institutional set of rules, e.g. with respect to market participants.
-The DICE database covers institutional arrangements and outcomes in the area of law and corporate governance, corporate finance, asset markets and the stock exchange, and insurance.
+To fulfill this welfare-enhancing role, financial markets are framed by an institutional set of rules governing, for example, interactions between market participants.
+The DICE database contains information on the regulation of financial markets and financial products and on outcomes related to a country’s financial sector.